 You might be thinking, “That sounds great!
 But you’re a marketing agency, so of course you can make your handbook creative and fun!”
 You’re not wrong.
 But even if your brand is more reserved, you can still get that message across through design choices and messaging.
 If you’re a luxury brand, maybe the copy is a little more refined and the design is elegant.
 You don’t have to be witty or quirky, you just have to be you.

-Your Handbook is an Extension of Your Employer Branding
+Your Handbook Is an Extension of Your Employer Branding

 As organizations grow, it’s hard to get everyone onboard with your employer branding and culture.
 But guess what?
 Every employee will likely read your handbook.
 And if you create something that’s a great resource and successfully conveys your employer brand, you’ll have a better shot at fostering a great culture and brand stewardship.

 In the end, your employee handbook is a great opportunity to express yourself—don’t blend in.
+Go above and beyond, and build the best employee handbook you can.
+It’s worth it.